lenesk/sokolova.dk/Learn rules once or millions of examples .md

 *Elena Sokolova, February 3<sup>th</sup> 2025*

 ## ChatGPT - a great tool to learn hundreds of examples
 I wanted to share with you some thoughts on the strategy for boosting up your level of Danish, especially in the times when we have a great tool like ChatGPT.
-It's a great tool that you can use as an effective way to train your brain on multiple examples (you may estimate how many you need), something close to what machines are trained like.
+It's a great tool that you can use to train your brain on multiple examples (you may estimate how many you need...), something close to what machines are trained like.
 But it is also something addictive... like sugar, and is not always available at hand, or at an exam, unlike sugar.

 ## 'Why so? - It's somehow artificial'
 To be able to write and produce sentences without the help of ChatGPT requires some conscious control of your phrase, especially in Danish, where the sentence structure is fixed, and for non-native Danish speakers may be hard to get used to.
 So it's quite normal, that when you learn Danish you need an extra effort to word your sentence, and you may think 'Why so? - It's somehow artificial'.
 Can you recognize the feeling?